 If you prefer a relaxing day out with friends, Belgium boasts some fantastic beaches with a stunning 65km coastline, whilst still offering the opportunity to take part in various sporting activities and visit pleasant restaurants.
 It's fair to say you will never be short of exploring the country's wonderful attractions, joining new clubs and visiting its famous cultural events.

-So, if you are pondering the idea of exploring a neighbouring country look no further than Belgium.
-This country is perfect for young professionals looking to enhance their career opportunities without constraints.
+So, if you are an ambitious tax professional looking for Transfer Pricing or Financial Services jobs, and pondering the idea of exploring a neighbouring country look no further than Belgium.
+This country is perfect for young tax professionals looking to enhance their career opportunities without constraints.
 With the many possibilities, generous salaries and great standards of living, Belgium has many attractive factors for those looking for a close home from home.